openhwgroup/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

 *   **Verification Goals**

-    Ensure that User mode counter CSRs can be accessed in user and Supervisor modes by configuring MCOUNTEREN and SCOUNTEREN CSRs.
+    Ensure that User mode counter CSRs can be accessed in user and Supervisor modes by configuring MCOUNTEREN CSR.

 *   **Pass/Fail Criteria:** Self-Check